spatie/laravel-stripe-webhooks/README.md

 }
 ```

 We highly recommend that you make the event listener queueable.
 By doing that, you can minimize the response time of the webhook requests.
-This allows you to handle more stripe webhook requests and avoiding timeouts.
+This allows you to handle more Stripe webhook requests and it avoids timeouts.

 The above example is only one way to handle events in a Laravel.
 To learn the other options, read [the Laravel documentation on handling events](https://laravel.com/docs/5.5/events).